mariojvargas/csg-aks-training/labs/day2-labs/ingress-controller.md

     $ kubectl apply -f heroes-web-api-ingress.yaml
     ```

-    > Note: Below is an example of a Ingress object.
-YAML is a white-honoring configuration format.
-The trickiest components about the Ingress configuration are located in the `rules:` section.
-The `http:` section is a child of the `- host:` list, but it is indented together with its parent `- host:` section.
-The same is true for the `paths:` and `- backend:` sections.
+    > Note: Below is an example of a Ingress configuration.
+Place special attention to the `rules:` section and how elements are indented, as it is one of the trickiest parts about configuring an Ingress.
+You can list out multiple paths, each pointing to a different `backend` if necessary.
+The `host:` can be set to an empty host or any valid domain name, such as `host: heroes.csgtraining.cardinalsolutions.com`.

     ```yaml
     ---